Abhi2011421/task_management_tool/README.md

+#Task Management Tool

+Our task management tool is designed to help individuals and teams stay organized, focused, and productive.
+Whether you're managing daily to-dos, large projects, or collaborative workflows, our platform offers intuitive features like task creation, deadlines, priorities, progress tracking, and team collaboration—all in one place.

+With real-time updates, reminders, and seamless integrations, you can streamline your workflow, reduce stress, and get more done with less effort.
+Perfect for professionals, students, and teams of any size aiming to stay on top of their goals.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.